HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/README.md

 | Uni-MoE-speech-v1.5  | [Uni-MoE/Uni-MoE-speech-v1.5](https://huggingface.co/VictorJsy/Uni-MoE-speech-v1.5) |

 * Uni-MoE-speech refers to the MOE-Task2 and Uni-MoE-audio refers to the MOE-Task3 in our paper.
+* 'Uni-MoE-base' is the backbone containing LLMs and trained parameters gained from Training Stage 2: Training Modality-Specific Expert.

 ## 🗝️ Dataset